 Flood Projects in the Thompson River Watershed

-The flood hazard mapping is intended to fill basic information gaps identified in the Thompson Watershed risk assessment.
-It is at a base (screening) level, covering 478 square km across 11 floodplain sites in the Thompson-Nicola Regional District and one site in the Cariboo Regional District.
+Flood hazard mapping completed in 2019-20 was intended to fill basic information gaps identified in the Thompson Watershed risk assessment.
+It was done at a base (screening) level, covering 478 square km across 11 floodplain sites in the Thompson-Nicola Regional District and one site in the Cariboo Regional District.

 The outcomes include hydrologic analysis results and screening-level flood hazard maps at a level of detail suitable for:

-The flood hazard mapping project was funded by the Union of BC Municipalities Community Emergency Preparedness Fund program.
+The flood hazard mapping project in 2019-20 and the 2020-21 projects were funded by the Union of BC Municipalities Community Emergency Preparedness Fund program.

 Flood hazard map layers from this project can be accessed through an online, interactive mapping website.

 Also on the site are layers from the 2018-2019 Thompson Watershed risk assessment.

 Raw topographical data was collected in the Fall of 2019 using light detection and ranging (Lidar) technology, and imagery captured in almost 5000 km2 of valley bottom throughout the Thompson River Watershed.